Getting to Know St. John's Academy

 Governing Authority

-St. John’s Academy’s head leadership position is the Pastor of the Basilica of St. James.
-The administrative staff consists of the principal, vice principal, and Dean of Students.
+St. John’s Academy’s head leadership position is the Pastor of St. James Basilica.
+The administrative staff consists of the Principal, Vice Principal, and Dean of Students.

-An advisory School Board sets policy and formulates the budget under the ownership of the Basilica of St. James and the Diocese of Fargo.
+An advisory School Board sets policy and formulates the budget under the ownership of St. James Basilica and the Diocese of Fargo.
 The SJA School Board consists of 12 members (including the principal and pastor.)
 These members are elected for a 3-year term.

 The SJA PTO is made up of 19 committee members.
 The purpose of St. John’s PTO is to unite the efforts of parents and teachers in working out the common challenges of education and to assist the school by voluntary service and financial help.
 Membership is open to all fathers, mothers, and guardians of the pupils of St. John’s Academy and the members of the faculty.